pglen/neural/README.md

-# Tempate for pygobject GUI
+# Toying around with neurons